 The money raised by the home tours is used to make grants to local home owners and non-profits to fix up their buildings in the historic district.
 OIRF grants have helped preserve the Old City Hall, the Custom House, the Martello forts, the Key West Lighthouse, the Women’s Club, several churches, and more.
 Recently, grants helped fund repairs to historic buildings after Hurricane Irma damaged many.

-The foundation also has preserved and maintains the Oldest House Museum and Gardens, 322 Duval St., which is open to the public to visit and tour for free.
+The foundation also has preserved and maintains the Oldest House Museum and Gardens, 322 Duval St., which is open to the public to visit and tour.